 Fly a plane here, plant a tree there—that’s the plan, for the most part.

 JetBlue isn’t alone in offering such carbon offsets as an antidote to customer anxieties about air travel, and neither is it the only airline seeking to develop green aviation technology such as biofuels and electric jet engines; just last week the British aviation industry announced a similar plan to achieve net zero emissions by 2050.
 These policies promise to help the aviation industry go green without having to cancel a single flight, but the solutions they offer are too little and too late.
-The only sustainable way to fly, it turns out, is to fly less.
+The only sustainable way to fly, at least for now, is to fly less.

 “The problem we face with air travel is that at present there aren’t good low-carbon alternatives,” said Peter Miller, a regional director at the National Resources Defense Council who focuses on clean energy advocacy.
 “There are a lot of technologies that are on the drawing board or just getting off the drawing board, but they’re not here yet, so the question is what we should do in the interim.”